 02 May The True Heart of Cambodia

 In search of shade we walked aimlessly down the road, stopping to stroke a cute puppy that began bounding around our legs.
-As I bent down to scratch his ears, a soft voice called out from behind me in greeting; a group of shy but smiley Cambodian teenagers had materialised, keen to practice their English skills with us.
-Although it was a Sunday, they beckoned us into their one-roomed village school and a crowd of giggling teenage girls surrounded me, excitedly asking question after question without waiting to hear my replies.
+As I bent down to scratch his ears, a soft voice called out from behind me in greeting.
+A group of shy but smiley Cambodian teenagers had materialised, keen to practice their English skills with us.
+Although it was a Sunday, they beckoned us into their one-room village school and a crowd of giggling teenage girls surrounded me, excitedly asking question after question without waiting to hear my replies.
 All of a sudden, the group parted to make way for a petite girl dressed, despite the stifling heat, in a pink hoodie and gloves, her hair tied neatly behind her.

 “Hello Sister, how can I help you?” she asked, extending her small hand in greeting.
 As we told the story of our broken bus the girl nodded briskly and replied in fluent, fast English: “When I heard that there were foreigners in my village I knew I had to take one hour off from studying to come and talk to them.”